Milker Technician certificate

 students for this type of employment.
 Upon successful completion of the program, students receive a Milker Technician certificate.

-3. Applicants must satisfy the English language policy.
-For details on how this requirement may be met, see English language policy 340.29
+3. Applicants must satisfy the English language proficiency requirement.
+For details on how this requirement may be met, see English language proficiency requirement in the Admissions section of the calendar.

 Students must provide their own transportation to and from the training farm and be willing to work flexible hours.
 Persons most likely to succeed will enjoy working with animals.
 Class attendance at all sessions is mandatory.